fengyie007/spring-scala-mirror/README.md

 The goal of Spring Scala is to make it easier to use the Spring framework in Scala.

-**Note that Spring Scala is currently not maintained by Pivotal, as such there will be no further releases nor bug fixes coming from Pivotal.**

 Currently, the two main areas of focus are:

 * Wiring up Scala classes as Spring Beans, both in traditional [XML](https://github.com/SpringSource/spring-scala/wiki/Defining-Scala-Beans-in-Spring-XML) as well as [Scala](https://github.com/SpringSource/spring-scala/wiki/Functional-Bean-Configuration)